If you are an analyst, consultant, or work in an agency you must have experienced some objection to investing in SEO. Who has never?

 - It is possible to predict SEO ROI;

 - It is possible to measure the ROI of SEO.

-Last but not least: SEO takes a lot of work!
-But it takes more work not to do SEO.
+Last but not least: SEO is a lot of work!
+But it is more work not to do SEO.